zedchamaa/zedchamaa/README.md

 <p>Welcome to my GitHub profile!
 I'm a passionate front-end developer who enjoys creating clean and elegant interfaces that provide great user experiences.</p>

-<p>On my profile, you'll find a variety of projects that showcase my skills and demonstrate my coding abilities.
-I'm particularly proud of my most recent projects, which include: </p>
+<p>On my profile, you'll find a variety of side projects that showcase my skills and demonstrate my coding abilities, which include: </p>

 <hr>